KatieGill/my-pet-profile/README.md

 - Run `npm i` to install all dependencies
 - Run `npm run dev` to run the project
-- Run `npm run serve` to run the server
-- Run `npm run seed` to seed the server

 # React + TypeScript + Vite